 You will guide your pupils through the intricacies of maths studies.
 Source: Pixabay

-Maths teaching is seldom a spontaneous activity; much goes into planning lessons tailored to each student’s needs.
+Maths teaching is seldom a spontaneous activity; much goes into planning lessons which are tailored to each student’s needs.

 Before moving to another concept, ensure your student has fully understood and retained the previous lesson.
-Prepare a few test questions, perhaps related to students’ interests: “How many players would Manchester have at the next game if 12% of them are out sick?”, for example.
+In order to help the student consolidate their knowledge from the last session and get in the right mindset for learning new material, prepare a few test questions or a quiz, perhaps related to students’ interests: “How many players would Manchester United have at the next game if 12% of them are out sick?”, for example.

-Prepare props or handouts to help explain new material.
-If you are helping prepare for maths revision GCSE or other exam, feel free to give a mock test, just to assess what facet of the exam your assistance is most needed.
+Prepare props or handouts to help explain new material in a visual way and give students something to help them revise.
+If you are helping a student to prepare for maths revision GCSE or other exams, feel free to give a mock test, just to assess what facet of the exam your assistance is most needed.
+GCSE and A level past papers can be found online and are free to download, so you’ll have plenty of mock exam material.

-Reprimanding or otherwise disapproving of incorrect answers or uncertainty is counterproductive.
+When it comes to discussing your student’s performance with them, bear in mind that reprimanding or disapproving of incorrect answers or uncertainty is counterproductive.
 A positive, encouraging attitude is a must!
-Gentle corrections would be suitable or, better yet: guide your pupil to the desired answer.
+Gentle corrections with good explanations are the most suitable or, better yet: guide your pupil to the desired answer.
+Letting your student reach the correct answer themselves will not only allow them to use the right method, but it will also avoid damaging their confidence.

 Work through a tutoring agency.
 The benefit is that clients come to you and their needs have already been assessed.
-The downside is that you would be an employee, working within the confines of that company and your pay could be less than if you worked independently.
+The downside is that you would be an employee, working within the confines of that company and your pay could be less than if you worked independently as agencies usually take commission.
+Tutoring agencies can also tend to be quite selective when it comes to choosing their teaching team, but if you’re suitable qualified and don’t want to spend your free time looking for clients, this could be the right option for you.

-Word of mouth is a powerful advertisement medium.
+Word of mouth is a powerful advertisement medium which is not to be overlooked.
 Talk yourself up!
 A chat with a neighbor, a casual exchange at the local grocer and, who knows?
 Your first student may well be living right next to you.
+And even if you don’t speak to anyone who is in need of your services, the people you do speak to may know someone who is looking to find a tutor.

-How much you can make depends on what level and what facet of maths instruction you give, your experience in teaching maths, where you live and when you work.
+The amount of money you can make as a tutor depends on what level and what facet of maths instruction you give, your experience in teaching maths, where you live and when you work.

-Generally speaking, a Maths teacher salary in England range between £23 and £33 per hour.
+Generally speaking, a Maths teacher salary in England ranges between £15 and £30 per hour.

-If you are based in London, you stand to earn more than if you worked in or around York.
+If you are based in London, you stand to earn more than if you worked in or around as less densely populated area.

 If you teach GCSE maths or university-level maths, you could charge more than if you instruct elementary level maths.